General Staff (Denmark): Reestablishment

-Word Wars
+World Wars

 During World War I, the General Staff joined with the 1st General Command's staff, to form the Supreme Command Staff as to support the Supreme Command.
 After the war, cuts to the army resulted in the closure of the General Commands, and the creation of a peacetime supreme command.
 While the General Staff kept its special status under the Ministry of War, everything that pertained to the preparation for the overall land defense were subjugated the Chief of the General Command.

 Following the 1932 Defence Agreement, the General Staff ceased to be an independent institution below the Ministry.
 The General Staff was instead place as a subordinate to the General Command and served as its staff.
 This new organization, meant the role of the General Staff was codified in peace and war.

 A few days after the occupation of Denmark, the General Staff began to establish illegal contact with the SOE, as to provide intelligence.
 After Operation Safari, operations were forced moved to Sweden under the "Small General Staff".

 After the war, the General Staff was responsible for the rebuilding of the Army, while ensuring it was modernized.
 The 1951 Defence Agreement meant major restructuring for the army and the General Staff was renamed the Army Staff.